Use this document to understand how CoreStateful stores runtime state, which state each SDK

 Interceptors are not appropriate for conditionally suppressing events based on business logic.
 If you need to decide whether an event fires at all, that decision belongs in application code before the SDK method is called.

-core-sdk exports the signals bundle, which gives you a reference to every internal signal.
+core-sdk exports the signals bundle, which gives SDK layers a reference to internal signals.

 Writing to a signal directly, such as signals.profile.value = newProfile, bypasses every layer